Distance Education Course for Small Business Managers

 We believe you cannot take short cuts if you want a "quality" education.
 This is why our courses are often longer than elsewhere; but it is also why our graduates learn better, retain what they learn for longer, and are often more successful after they graduate.

 We believe strongly in the need for Diversity in education.
-We have a long history and highly respected track record amongst the sort of people who are bringing about change and innovation around the world.
+We have a long history and highly respected track record among the sort of people who are bringing about change and innovation around the world.
 ACS courses are not for everyone; but what a boring world it would be if everyone studied the same thing in the same education system.
 Humanity advances by having a diversity of opinions and lots of variety in the way people think about and see things.